Microsoft/azure-docs.pt-pt/articles/media-services/previous/media-services-dotnet-upload-files.md

 [!INCLUDE [media-services-user-voice-include](../../../includes/media-services-user-voice-include.md)]

 ## <a name="next-step"></a>Passo seguinte
-Agora que tenha carregado um recurso para os serviços de multimédia, vá para o [como obter um processador de multimédia] [ How to Get a Media Processor] artigo.
+Agora que fez o upload de um ativo para a Media Services, vá ao artigo do Processador de Meios de [Comunicação][How to Get a Media Processor] Social.

 [How to Get a Media Processor]: media-services-get-media-processor.md